 Blades of Grass: The Story of George Aylwin Hogg is the definitive biography, the inspirational life-story, of the author's uncle who died in China in 1945 at the age of only thirty after achieving truely amazing things during his seven years there, becoming one of the most famous social and historical figures in Chinese history.

 It is the profound life-story of a unique humanitarian spirit, of vision, dedication, heroism and sacrifice which has been officially recognised as one of the most significant stories in modern Chinese history.
 Consequently, the book is at present being translated into Mandarin Chinese for distribution throughout China.

 George Aylwin Hogg was part of a vision to create a unique form of industrial training on which to base the reconstruction of industry for a new post-war China.
 While a vignette of Aylwin’s life was portrayed in Roger Spottiswoode’s 2008 film, The Children of Huang Shi, the full picture of this remarkable life—often painted with Aylwin’s own words—shows how this young Englishman’s life was deeply interwoven in the lives of the men and people he served.

 He immerses himself in the language and culture.
-He grows to understand the people and becomes accepted by them.
-He comes to identify himself as Chinese whilst maintaining the westerner's broader understanding of the world.
+He grows to understand the people and is accepted by them.
+He comes to identify himself as Chinese.

-The essence of the book is believe in yourself, trust in fate and by shrugging off prejudice to race, colour, creed, and language you can achieve truly amazing things.
+The essence of the book is by believing in yourself, trusting in fate and shrugging off prejudice to race, colour and creed, you can achieve truly amazing things